Usually, when I find an article or guide about website checker tools…

 …it goes on to list 100’s of search analysis tools.
 And whilst these are incredibly useful (especially for keyword analysis), I’m sick of seeing the same old thing.You should perform regular audits on your own website and keep a close eye on competitors using digital analysis, research and checker tools.
 Click To Tweet

-So, before we get into all the amazing free website checker tools (that I literally use everyday), I need to make a quick disclaimer:
+So, before we get into all the amazing free website checker tools (that I use every day), I need to make a quick disclaimer:

-Anybody who has visited this page hoping to discover another list of search analysis tools should search Google (or check out 20 SEO Tools Every Marketer Should Try in 2019).
+Anybody who has visited this page hoping to discover another list of search analysis tools should check out 20 SEO Tools Every Marketer Should Try.

 If you’re still here, it’s (hopefully) because you want to learn how to run quick (and easy) checks and analyses on competitors, prospective clients, collaborators and contributors.

-We’re an agency who have a host of clients, receive lots of enquiries from prospective clients every day, have tons of collaboration pitches (mainly from SAAS companies) and also run a blog (that’s doing pretty well) which generates loads of contributor pitches…
+We’re an agency that has a host of clients, receive lots of enquiries from prospective clients every day, have tons of collaboration pitches (mainly from SAAS companies) and also run a blog that generates loads of contributor pitches…

 …making website checks and analysis a fundamental step in a lot of our processes.